kalinchernev/Ubuntu/README.md

 * `SetupLinuxApacheMySQLPHP.sh` targets Ubuntu 64 bit 12.04 LTS computers.
 The script sets up local development environment for Linux-Apache-MySQL-PHP.
 Currently, additional tools are included as well - please refer to section "SetupLinuxApacheMySQLPHP.sh applications"
 * `SetupWebProject.sh` targets Ubuntu 13.10 computers.
 SetupWebProject.sh automates the setup of new web projects on Apache.
 Please refer to "SetupWebProject.sh applications" for more information
 * `SetupDrush.sh` targetes Ubuntu 13.10 computers, because installation has specifics. `SetupDrush.sh` contains documentation in itself.
+* `SetupVMWarePlayer.sh` has been tested on Ubuntu 13.10 computers, but should be executable on any version as well, since no specifics are included
 * `ArchivesSetup.sh` is currently a placeholder to migrate the automation of downloading and installing programs coming as archives outside APT

 SetupLinuxApacheMySQLPHP.sh applications